 - 1. Apply the Wrist Unit to the volunteer's wrist and fasten the strap firmly so that it cannot twist.
-It is recommended to use the non-dominant arm. - 2.
+It is recommended to use the non-dominant arm - 2.
 Guide the cable assembly along the arm and fasten the arm straps. - 3.
-Ensure the cable assembly and air tubing are connected to the Human NIBP Controller.
-A screwdriver is provided to secure the cable assembly to the front of the Controller. - 4.
+Ensure the cable is connected to the Human NIBP Nano Interface. - 4.
 The Wrist Unit has attachment points for two finger cuffs, C1 and C2.
 Each finger cuff attaches to the Wrist Unit by a cuff cable and an air hose.
 If you choose to use a single finger cuff, its cuff cable and an air hose should be connected to C1. - 5.
 Do not attach finger cuffs to the Wrist Unit until you are ready to start a measurement!
 This will avoid risk of accidental inflation and damage to the finger cuff(s).